mustvfa/how-to-flash-custom-roms/README.md

 ### 2. Sideload ROM via ADB
 - Extract **platform-tools-latest-windows.zip**.
-- Right click inside the folder → **Open Terminal**.
+- Right click in an empty space inside the folder → **Open Terminal**.
 - Type `cmd` then press Enter.
 - Type `adb sideload` then drag your ROM `.zip` file into the terminal window.
-- Press Enter → ROM starts flashing.
+- Press Enter, it'll start flashing.

 ### 3. Installing GApps (If Required)
-- Skip if ROM notes say it already includes GApps.
+> Skip if ROM notes say it already includes GApps.
-- After ROM flash → stay in Recovery → Apply Update → Apply from ADB.
+- After rom flashing is done, stay in Recovery → Apply Update → Apply from ADB.
 - Sideload GApps `.zip` the same way as ROM.
 - When done, select **Reboot system now**.